Scottie Barnes: Toronto Raptors (2021–present)

 On November 4, 2022, Barnes achieved his first career triple-double with 11 points, 11 rebounds, and 10 assists in a 111–110 loss to the Dallas Mavericks.
-On March 10, 2023, Barnes put up a career-high 32 points in a 122–112 loss to the Los Angeles Lakers.
+On March 10, 2023, Barnes put up a then career-high 32 points in a 122–112 loss to the Los Angeles Lakers.

+On February 6, 2024, Adam Silver, the NBA Commissioner, named Barnes as an injury replacement player for the 2024 NBA All-Star Game following injuries to Julius Randle and Joel Embiid.
+Barnes appeared in the NBA All-Star Game for the first time in his NBA career, he scored 16 points, collected 8 rebounds and dished out 3 assists.

+On July 8, 2024, Barnes officially signed a $225 million, 5-year contract extension to remain with the Raptors, and could be up to $270 million if he meets the requirements for a supermax.
+The contract extension for Barnes would officially begin in the 2025–2026 season after his first contract expires, and would run until the 2029–2030 NBA season.
+With the extension, Barnes became the highest paid player in franchise history.

+On December 3, 2024, Barnes put up a career-high 35 points, along with nine rebounds and six assists in a 122–111 win over the Indiana Pacers.
+On April 13, 2025, Barnes tied his career-high with 35 points, along with 11 rebounds and 8 assists in a 125–118 loss against the San Antonio Spurs.

 National team career

 Barnes won a gold medal with the United States at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina after averaging 9.8 points, 3.2 rebounds and 2.4 steals per game.
 In a semifinal win over Argentina, he led all scorers with 20 points and six steals while breaking the American under-16 record for free throw percentage by shooting 8-of-8 from the free throw line.
 At the 2018 FIBA Under-17 World Cup in Argentina, Barnes averaged 9.5 points and 5.8 rebounds per game and captured another gold medal.
 He averaged 9.7 points, 4.9 rebounds and 2.7 assists per game at the 2019 FIBA Under-19 World Cup in Heraklion, Greece, where he won his third gold medal with the United States.